Skip to main content

 #

-The Origins of Threat Modeling
+The Origin and Evolution of Threat Modeling

 #

-• 1960s: Initial attacks on shared systems.
+• 1960s: Beginnings of the first attacks on shared systems with multi-user access.

 • 1988: Robert Barnard develops the first attacker profile for IT systems.